Gemma Fanning, EAL Specialist

 The second conditional may be used when discussing how a situation or process would be different if you changed the conditions, or the third conditional when evaluating experiments.

-Another sentence structure which EAL learners may need more support with is relative clauses.
-These help EAL learners write clear definitions.
+Sentences with which EAL learners may need more support include those with relative clauses.
+These sentences help EAL learners write clear definitions in Science.

-To help learners with this, you could produce a table to support them offering the following headings to build the sentence:
+To help learners with sentences with relative clauses, you could produce a table to support them, working within the following categories to build a sentence:

 |Refraction||is||a process||where||light rays bend.|